-Under copyright law, the person who creates the artistic work in question is automatically vested with the copyright in it.
+Copyright law automatically gives the person creating the artistic work in question the copyright in it.
 Here is where the twist comes in.
 This person can only legally transfer the copyright if they do so in writing.
 Anything less then a written, signed document will not suffice.

-Now consider how the average website is built.
+Now consider how most businesses build out the average website.
 Most website operators hire an outside freelancer to handle the design work.
 Under copyright law, this third party is the creator of the artistic work.
 They own the copyright.
 Unless the designer signs a written transfer of copyright, they retain control of the copyright for the design.

 How does the transfer take place?
-The transfer is detailed as a clause in the website design contract signed by the website operator and designer.
+The parties detail the assignment in a clause in the website design contract signed by the website operator and designer.
 In a legal audit, your attorney will first determine if you even have a design contract.
-If so, the contract is reviewed to make sure the correct terminology is used and the freelancer actually signed the agreement.
+If so, he or she will then review the contract to make sure the correct terminology appears, and the freelancer signed the agreement.
 You would be surprised how often the signature is missing.

 If there is no contract, a strategy is put in place to obtain one.
-Your legal counsel will prepare a copyright assignment agreement is typically created and delicate discussions are held with the website designer.
-Most designers will simply sign off on the assignment without a second thought.
+Your legal counsel will prepare a copyright assignment agreement, and you will hold delicate discussions with the website designer.
+Most designers will sign off on the assignment without a second thought.

-Is there a scenario where controlling the copyright for a website design is not important?
+Is there a scenario where controlling the copyright for website design is not essential?
 Yes.
-If you are simply using a template website design, such as the Studio Press WordPress template I use for this site, then you obviously do not need to control the copyright.
-The value is found in the content of the site, not the design.
+If you are using a website template, then you do not need to control the copyright.
+Visitors find the value in the content of the site, not the design.

 5. Text Issues

-Written content plays a major role in most websites.
+Written content plays a significant role in most websites.
 From sales copy to informative articles and blog posts, text often makes or breaks the user experience and ultimate success of the site.
 A legal audit looks at the following issues with text:

 - Who wrote the text on the site?